adrianofragomeni/Chinese-Segmentation/README.md

 # Chinese-Segmentation
-The goal of the project is to create a word segmenter for simplified Chinese
+The goal of the university project is to create a word segmenter for simplified Chinese